What is Phone Number Verification & How is it Reliable?

 • Two-factor authentication regulatory security

 In addition to phone number verification, the solution is also risk score adapted.
-The so-called deep phone number check & validation will scan multiple data points of the phone number and calculate a reliable risk score associated with the number, which will help decide what further actions to take.
-It’s a helpful tool to recognize fraud patterns at an early stage.
-Here’s how it works.
+The phone verification software scans multiple data points of the phone number and calculates a reliable risk score associated with the number.

 • Risk score (from low to high)